Hankintailmoitukset/hilma-api/validation/README.md

 # Validation
 <a name="custom-validation"></a>
 Hilma API validation for eForms is based on TED validation with a few exceptions.
-These exceptions are listed in json files at: https://github.com/Hankintailmoitukset/hilma-api/blob/master/validation/custom_validation_rules.json
+These exceptions are listed in json files at: https://github.com/Hankintailmoitukset/hilma-api/blob/master/validation/custom_validation_rules.json which apply to all notice types and at https://github.com/Hankintailmoitukset/hilma-api/tree/master/validation/notice_specific which has overrides for each notice type.

 The custom rules use the following structure:
 ```json
 "Field Path": {